-§ 5322.
-Human resources and training
+5322.
+Human resources and training programs

-(a) IN GENERAL.-The Secretary may undertake, or make grants and contracts for, programs that address human resource needs as they apply to public transportation activities.
-A program may include-

-(1) an employment training program;

-(2) an outreach program to increase minority and female employment in public transportation activities;

-(3) research on public transportation personnel and training needs; and

-(4) training and assistance for minority business opportunities.
+- (a) In general.--The Secretary of Transportation may undertake, or make grants and contracts for, programs that address human resource needs as they apply to public transportation activities.
+A program may include-- - (1) an employment training program; - (2) an outreach program to increase minority and female employment in public transportation activities; - (3) research on public transportation personnel and training needs; and - (4) training and assistance for minority business opportunities.

-(b) INNOVATIVE PUBLIC TRANSPORTATION WORKFORCE DEVELOPMENT PROGRAM.-
+(b) Fellowships .--